jannvck/rdfp/README.md

 <SomeSubject> <somePredicate> <someObject>
 <SomeSubject> <someOtherPredicate> <someObject>
 ```
-Where SomeSubject is the root_node.
+Where SomeSubject is the *root node*.

 ## Lucene indexing